 To lead on issues including parental and community engagement.
 Appointed by election unless the number of vacant positions exceeds or is equal to the number of received nominations.

-If there is a vacancy, parents may nominate themselves for a position at the academy where their child attends.
+If there is a vacancy and so long as they are not a member of Trust staff, parents may nominate themselves for a position at the academy where their child attends.

 1 x Staff governor